Legal Liability and Negligence

 Liability insurance (a.k.a. third-party insurance) protects against losses arising from liability lawsuits.
 Liability insurance generally pays for the legal defense of the insured and any damages that are awarded by the court, up to the policy limit.
 Some liability insurance is usually included in certain types of insurance, such as auto insurance and homeowner's insurance.
 However, the amount of coverage provided by these types of insurance are usually low, so wealthier people generally supplement their coverage with personal umbrella insurance (a.k.a. excess liability insurance), which greatly increases the amount of coverage provided against losses from liability.
 However, umbrella insurance generally requires that the insurance applicant has basic coverage from auto insurance or homeowner's insurance, since umbrella insurance is considered the excess coverage.

-A professional liability policy may also need to be purchased if the insured works in a profession that requires such coverage, such as doctors, attorneys, architects, and other professional occupations.
-Professional liability insurance covers the specific types of liability that may arise in these professions and usually has much higher policy limits, since liability in these professions can result in much higher damage awards.
+A professional liability policy may also need to be purchased if the insured works in a profession requiring such coverage, such as doctors, attorneys, architects, and other professional occupations.
+Professional liability insurance covers the specific types of liability that arises in these professions and has much higher policy limits, since liability in these professions can result in much higher damage awards.

-Large companies may also purchase liability insurance for their directors and officers, which is often called D & O insurance, to protect them from lawsuits that may arise because of alleged mismanagement or other types of negligence.
+Large companies may also purchase liability insurance for their directors and officers, often called D & O insurance, to protect them from lawsuits arising from alleged mismanagement or other types of negligence.